 Are you a new student planning to earn an associate's degree and/or transfer?
 START is designed to get you started on the path to successfully completing these goals!

 START focuses on three classes – math, English and Personal Development.
 Students are enrolled in a math and English course for Fall 2015 and a Personal Development class for either Summer or Fall 2015.
 Students also have the option of participating in the Summer Bridge option.

 Summer Bridge gives students the opportunity to enroll in a three-week session (July 27-August 14) to improve their math skills.
 Students will have the opportunity to improve their math placement in the summer bridge.
 As part of the session, students are also enrolled in the Counseling 1 course.
 For more information, see the START Application.

 Students who have already taken math and English are more likely to succeed in other classes.
 Competency in math and English are required for graduation and are central to transfer requirements – students must take these classes.
 In addition, math and English skills are highly desired by employers.

-Personal Development 1 is a student success class which provides information about LAVC, its services and programs.
+Counseling 1 is a student success class which provides information about LAVC, its services and programs.
 The class offers an overview of student success skills and assistance in educational and career planning.

 How do I Enroll in the START Program?

 START is open only to new students who have the goal of earning an associate's degree or transferring.
 Enrollment is subject to availability of courses.
 Students are encouraged to take the Summer Bridge option but may also enroll just for the fall semester.